 Students at TSS will have access to sanitary towels of various sizes including liners, hygiene bags and hygiene bins in each toilet cubicle.
 Tampons will not be provided in the school cubicles.
-If students wish to use a tampon provided by the school then written consent will need to be sent to the school office where the child can collect a tampon.
+If students wish to use a tampon provided by the school then written consent will need to be sent to the school (e.g. email, note in planner) and the student may collect the tampons from Student Services.
 Students are provided information about Toxic shock Syndrome from Tampax in their lessons.
 Students are also welcome to bring their own products and use from their bag/locker.
 Students are encouraged to use the toilet facilities before lessons, breaktime, lunchtime and after school.

 When school trips or residential visits are arranged the above provisions to deal with a girl's / young woman's period are to be considered and added to the risk assessment and planned for.
+At TSS on school trips the first aid kit will always contain Sanitary Towels.